mogtofu33/gitlab-ci-drupal/docs/advanced-usage.md

 Copy this folder on the root of your project and adapt `behat_tests/features` to your tests.

+To choose the Drupal profile for installation, you can set the `BEHAT_INSTALL_PROFILE` variable.

+Name | Value
+-|-
+BEHAT_INSTALL_PROFILE | standard

 For Behat, Selenium is not needed thanks to the
 [Behat Chrome extension.](https://gitlab.com/DMore/behat-chrome-extension.git).

 Html output of the Behat report is done thanks to [Behat Html formatter plugin](https://github.com/dutchiexl/BehatHtmlFormatterPlugin).

+If you need different configuration for Behat, you can look and override variable `BEHAT_PARAMS` in `variables_test.yml`

 ### PHPunit tests